liangyuwang/Megatron-Canzona/megatron/core/optimizer/matrix_based_optimizer/README.md

 ### 5. Adaptive Bucket Sizing (`param_and_grad_buffer.py`, `comm_extension/`)

 In Megatron's Distributed Optimizer, parameters are partitioned into buckets for all-gather and reduce-scatter.
-The goal of adaptive bucket sizing is to choose a bucket size that allows each bucket to contain at least `DP_size` equally-sized **param units** — where each unit is one or more complete parameters (in the DP dimension).
+The goal of adaptive bucket sizing is to choose a bucket size that allows each bucket to contain `DP_size` equally-sized **param units** — where each unit is one or more complete parameters (in the DP dimension).
 When this condition holds, every DP rank receives an identical shard, enabling fast native PyTorch collectives (`all_gather_into_tensor`, `reduce_scatter_tensor`).

 However, when DP size is very large or the model is relatively small, it may be impossible to find enough equally-sized units within any bucket.
 In such cases, the bucket becomes **uneven** — shards differ in size across ranks — and falls back to coalesced custom `all-gather-v` / `reduce-scatter-v` primitives from [`comm_extension/`](./comm_extension/).